mousepawmedia/devdocs/source/guides/environment.rst

 ..  note:: We do not provide technical support for third-party development
     tools on non-Debian systems.

-Git and Arcanist
+Git
 -------------------------------------

 Content development still involves code!
 Regardless what part of the project you're working on, you'll need access to our Git repositories.
-For setup instructions for Git and Arcanist, see :ref:`git`.
+For setup instructions for Git, see :ref:`git`.

 Sphinx Development
 -------------------------------------